 The Vilatte Declaration by the Order of Antioch corrects a number of common errors concerning Prince-Abbot Joseph III.
 This page cites affirmations of the validity of his Episcopate from a number of the canonical churches.
-While such affirmations are welcome as a means of ecumenical recognition, it should be made clear that the Order of Antioch is not dependent upon such statements, being an autocephalous entity.
+While such affirmations are welcome as a means of ecumenical recognition, it should be made clear that the Abbey-Principality of San Luigi is not dependent upon such statements, being an autocephalous entity.

 Relationship with the Malankara Orthodox Syrian Church

-The Order of Antioch recognizes the Malankara Orthodox Syrian Church (also known as the Indian Orthodox Church) as its parent body, that church having been responsible for the episcopal consecration of Prince-Abbot Joseph III as Metropolitan of the Old Catholics in the United States in 1892.
+The Abbey-Principality recognizes the Malankara Orthodox Syrian Church (also known as the Indian Orthodox Church) as its principal parent body, that church having been responsible for the episcopal consecration of Prince-Abbot Joseph III as Metropolitan of the Old Catholics in the United States in 1892.
 A relationship of friendly contact and dialogue exists between members of the Church and the Order.

 Paulose Mar Athanasios, Bishop of The Malankara Orthodox Syrian Church has written to Archbishop Professor Bertil Persson, consecrator of the present Prince-Abbot, in a letter of 16 February 1987 (no. 63/1987) as follows:

 “Mar Joseph Rene Vilate of U.S.A. was consecrated at Colombo of Ceylone in 1892 by Mar Paulose Athanasius, Mar Julius and Mar Geevarghese Gregoriose as authorized by H.H.
 The Patriarch of Antioch.
 Mar Julius was duly consecrated Bishop.
 This is the position of our Syrian Orthodox Church.”

 Copies of the 1987 letter and of a further confirmatory letter can be read here.